rmschubert/data_privacy_VQ/README.md

 # Vector Quantization and Data Privacy
-This repository contains the code for the experiments of the submission *"About Vector Quantization and its Privacy in Federated Learning"* by Ronny Schubert and Thomas Villmann (2024).
+This repository contains the code for the experiments of the work *"About Vector Quantization and its Privacy in Federated Learning"* by Ronny Schubert and Thomas Villmann (2024) presented at ESANN 2024.

 ## How to run the Experiments
+First clone the repository and then proceed as follows.
-We setup the virtual environment via [uv](https://github.com/astral-sh/uv).
+We set up the virtual environment via [uv](https://github.com/astral-sh/uv).
 Follow these steps to recreate the environment

 ```bash
 uv venv